agourlay/post-on-my-fridge/Readme.md

 This folder contains :

-* the nginx reverse proxy configuration used to route clients between the api and the pusher.
+* the Nginx reverse proxy configuration used to route clients between the API and the SSE pusher.

-* a Gatling simulation that stress test the application.
+* a Gatling simulation to stress the application.